mzazon/awesome-cloud-projects/aws/deploying-global-database-replication/deploying-global-database-replication.md

 2. **Create Primary Aurora Cluster**:

    The primary cluster serves as the authoritative source for all write operations in the global database architecture.
 Aurora Global Database uses a single-writer, multi-reader model where the primary cluster in one region handles all write operations, ensuring strong consistency and eliminating the complexities of multi-master conflict resolution.
-This design choice provides better performance and reliability than traditional multi-master approaches.
+This design choice provides better performance and reliability than traditional multi-master approaches, following AWS Well-Architected Framework principles for reliability and operational excellence.

    ```bash
    # Create primary cluster in us-east-1